ndiego/genesis-custom-headers/readme.txt

 5. An output example using a custom image and caption on the Genesis default theme by StudioPress

 == Changelog ==

+= 1.1.0 =
+* Added ability to hide various header options from the Settings Page for a cleaner UI
+* Enhanced compatibility with custom post types
+* Certain comments are now hidden from non-Admins to avoid confusion

 = 1.0.0 =
 * Initial Release